-' , All persons elected or appointed by the the following oath, if not otherwise pr , , • "I, , do hereby pl edge that I will perform all the duties and meet all the responsibilities of my position as for the Town of East Hartford, in a manner that will benefit the welfare of the Town of East Hartford, and its citizens; uphold and enforce the Town Charter and the Code of Ordinances; and maintain a strict code of personal ethics, avoiding any situation that approaches a conflict of interest or violation of an y law, so help me God." • • he person administering the oath, to b be determined by State Statute, shall be responsi ble for recording the names of the indi viduals sworn in with the Town Clerk. -
+(a) All persons elected or appointed by the Town shall, before commencing their duties, take the following oath, if not otherwise provided by statute:

+"I, , do hereby pledge that I will perform all the duties and meet all the responsibilities of my position as for the Town of East Hartford, in a manner that will benefit the welfare of the Town of East Hartford, and its citizens; uphold and enforce the Town Charter and the Code of Ordinances; and maintain a strict code of personal ethics, avoiding any situation that approaches a conflict of interest or violation of any law, so help me God."

+(b) The person administering the oath, to be determined by State Statute, shall be responsible for recording the names of the individuals sworn in with the Town Clerk.